ziur/sdfc-idea/_docs/credentials.md

 ## UpdateCredential  task
-This task update a credential from credentials.dat file located in user home directory.
+This task updates a credential from credentials.dat file located in user home directory.

 ### By console

-To update a credential by console you should write  the next command and filling credentials fields.
+To update a credential by console you should write  the next command and filling credentials fields by console.

 	$ gradle updateCredential